Backblaze/b2-sdk-python/doc/source/quick_start.rst

     ...             offset=0,
     ...             length=5000000,
     ...         ),
-    ...         destination_start=0,
-    ...         destination_end=50000000,
+    ...         destination_offset=0,
     ...     ),
     ...
 WriteIntent(
-    ...         data=LocalFileUploadSource('my_local_path/to_file.txt'),
+    ...         data=LocalFileUploadSource('my_local_path/to_file.txt'),  # of length 60000000
-    ...         destination_start=0,
-    ...         destination_end=60000000,
+    ...         destination_offset=0,
     ...     ),
     ... ]
     >>> file_info = {'how': 'good-file'}
     >>> bucket.create_file(input_sources, remote_name, file_info)
     <b2sdk.file_version.FileVersionInfo at 0x7fc8cd560552>

 `LocalUploadSource` has the size determined automatically in this case.
-This is more efficient than :meth:`b2sdk.v1.Bucket.concatenate`, as it can use the overlapping ranges when a remote part is smaller than :term:`absoluteMinimumPartSize` to prevent downloading a range.
+This is more efficient than :meth:`b2sdk.v1.Bucket.concatenate`, as it can use the overlapping ranges when a remote part is smaller than :term:`absoluteMinimumPartSize` to prevent downloading a range (when concatenating, local source would have destination offset at the end of remote source)

 For more information see :meth:`b2sdk.v1.Bucket.create_file`.